Mail In Voting (without reason) or In Person

 We highly encourage all to vote by mail due to the current pandemic.

 MAIL-IN VOTING: You Can Now Vote by Mail WITHOUT GIVING ANY REASON.
-Mail-in and absentee ballot applications for the November 3, 2020, general election must be received by your county election office by 5 p.m. on Tuesday, October 27, 2020* Postmarks do not count.
+Mail-in and absentee ballot applications for the May 18th, 2021, primary election must postmarked or received by your county election office by the end of the day on election day.
+The General Election will occur on Tuesday November 2nd, 2021.

 You can apply for a mail-in ballot at the State site.
 That page can be translated into many languages.
 You can also pick up a blank form in person (bring identification) at Voter Services, 601 Westtown Rd, Suite 150, West Chester, PA 19380.
 Get more background info here.